 For this recipe and all my recipes, I use Himalayan salt which is actually good for you!

-- Mix oil, sucanat or coconut sugar and stevia/water together in a bowl.
+- Mix the coconut oil, sucanat or coconut sugar, and stevia/water mixture together in a bowl.

-- Add brown rice flour and salt to wet mixture.
+- Add the brown rice flour and the salt to the wet mixture.

 - Mix in well.